 Work between the FNW Division, FNW family practices and the FHA is well underway to deploy these resources into the community practices in a phased approach.
 In Phase 1, it was agreed by the PCN Advisory Committee and PCN Steering Committee that 5 clinics would be selected for this first phase to receive a Registered Nurse (RN) in each of their practices.
 This phased approach provides an opportunity to learn from what works and what opportunities are available for the next phases of this initiative's implementation.
-In this reporting period, 3 family practices have been confirmed, with the additional 2 in the process.
+3 family practices have been confirmed, with the additional 2 in the process.
 The distribution across the PCN's are:

-- New Westminster PCN - 2 Family Practices confirmed to receive an RN - 2 Family Practices in the process to receive an RN - Port Moody/Anmore/Belcarra/North Coquitlam PCN - 1 Family Practice confirmed to receive an RN
+- New Westminster PCN - 2 Family Practices confirmed to receive an RN - 2 Family Practices in the process to receive an RN - Port Moody/Anmore/Belcarra/North Coquitlam PCN - 1 Family Practice confirmed to receive an RN work in Period 3 focused on clinic readiness supports, and establishing a consistent onboarding structure between partner organizations to support the following phases.

-In this reporting period, there have been 3 RN's hired to be onboarded into the first 3 confirmed family practices.
+As per what was reported in the previous period, there have been 3 RN's hired to be onboarded into the first 3 confirmed family practices.
 This onboarding will occur in late summer 2019.
+Much of the